Or

 Genesis 3:22: And the LORD God said, "The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever."

 So why does God take away his hand, and why did he create gravity?
-This, we call evil.

 This is the Achilles Heel of faith; that men do not understand either the weight of glory in heaven for earthly suffering, or that they believe that there is nothing worse than earthly suffering.

-You think that God does not care, in the moment that you are suffering most.
+Further, when you watch the movie a second or third time, are you still moved?
+Why would you watch it again, if you felt that way?
+You're tempted to think that God does not care, in the moment that you are suffering most.
 You don’t understand that God is with you in that moment, suffering with you.
 Feeling rejected with you.
 Bleeding with you.
 Dying with you.
+But God knows how it turns out in the end.
+He’s read the book.
+He knows the hero wins.

 Jesus is the way, the truth, and the light.